replexica/replexica/packages/spec/README.md

 - **Schema Validation**: Ensures that your i18n resources meet the required specifications, preventing errors in translation implementation.
 - **Integration Ready**: Designed to work seamlessly with the Replexica toolkit, allowing for easy integration into your workflow.

-## Getting Started

-To utilize the Replexica Spec package, refer to the [documentation](https://github.com/replexica/replexica/wiki/Spec-Package-Documentation) for detailed instructions on implementing the specifications in your project.

 ## Contributing

 Contributions to the Replexica Spec package are encouraged.
 If you would like to contribute, please review our [contributing guidelines](https://github.com/replexica/replexica/blob/main/CONTRIBUTING.md) for detailed instructions.